cnjinhao/nana-refman/README.md

 # Nana Reference Manual
 This is a repo of Nana reference manual.

+Read the reference manual at http://nanapro.org/en-us/documentation

 ## Contribution

+Fork the repo, correct typos, words, experssions and sentences.

 ### Preview Modifications
 After modifying, you can preview the modifications.
 The format of preview URL